Dementia is a permanent loss of brain function that occurs with certain diseases. It affects memory, thinking, language, judgment, and behavior.

 Risk factors for MID include:

-The early symptoms of dementia can include:
+Early symptoms of dementia can include:

-Any of the neurologic problems that occur with a stroke may also be present.
+Nervous system (neurologic) problems that occur with a stroke may also be present.

 Tests may be ordered to help determine whether other medical problems could be causing dementia or making it worse, such as: